mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in a tax id parameter in the url.
 > * The id must be in numeric form or it will not match this route.
 > * Returns an array containing a single tax object.
+> * It will return status 200 and an empty array if no tax was found with that id.
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no tax is found with that id.
+> * It will return status 400 (and a json with a message property) if the tax id param is not an integer.
 ```
 // sample response from this route
 [